 Make it clear if you design a garden, build around a pool, suggest plants, maintain a garden, cut down trees, spread mulch or mow lawns and try to think of any other services your customers have asked of you, chances are people Google them as well.

 Again, include photos of your work.
 Make sure they aren’t too large, otherwise you’ll have a slow website which is a big turn off for impatient people.

-Pretty self explanatory, what’s your phone number?
+Pretty self-explanatory, what’s your phone number?
 Some people argue about whether to include your email address.
 You can get A LOT of spam by providing it, but others think filling out the contact form is a barrier for potential customers to climb over.
 You have to decide on this one.

-There is so much website content landscape gardens could blog about.
-If your client types in a keyword phrase such as ‘which plants are native to the Mornington Peninsula’, and you service the Mornington Peninsula, your website should make it to the first page.
+There is so much website content landscape gardeners could blog about.
+If your client types in a keyword phrase such as ‘which plants are native to the Mornington Peninsula’, and you service the Mornington Peninsula, your landscaping website should make it to the first page.
 This is how you can attract more customers in your area.

 Here are some other blog ideas